janpeuker/awesome-tech-roles/README.md

 - [7 Lessons From 10 Outages](https://downtimeproject.com/podcast/7-lessons-from-10-outages/) - How life really is [on-call](https://increment.com/on-call) explained in The Downtime Project&apos;s podcast.
 - [A feedback loop between Dev and Ops](https://stackoverflow.blog/2021/03/18/creating-a-good-feedback-loop-between-ops-and-devs-using-documentation/) - Using documentation (runbooks) to bridge dev and ops teams (see below Technical Writer).
-- [Are we there yet?](https://cloud.google.com/blog/products/devops-sre/evaluating-where-your-team-lies-on-the-sre-spectrum) - Thoughts on assessing an SRE team&apos;s maturity in the Google Blog .
+- [Are we there yet?](https://cloud.google.com/blog/products/devops-sre/evaluating-where-your-team-lies-on-the-sre-spectrum) - Thoughts on assessing an SRE team&apos;s maturity in the Google Blog.
+- [Building Platform Teams](https://martinfowler.com/articles/building-infrastructure-platform.html) - ThoughtWorks blog on how to build platform teams and what metrics they are measured on.
 - [DevOps, SRE and Platform Engineering](https://iximiuz.com/en/posts/devops-sre-and-platform-engineering/) - Tweet unroll of the difference between Software Development, DevOps, SRE and towards Platform Engineering.
 - [DORA](https://www.devops-research.com/research.html) - The DORA State of DevOps research program which formed the basis for the _Accelerate_ book (see above), especially the practice "Empowering Teams".
 - [Getting into DevOps](https://www.thoughtworks.com/insights/blog/getting-devops-part-2) - ThoughtWorks overview on the history and different styles of DevOps teams including DevNetOps and DevSecOps.
 - [Google SRE Interview](https://sre.google/in-conversation/) - Niall Murphy and Ben Treynor from Google in an early interview on the SRE practice and comparison to the industry.
 - [Incident Operations](https://sre.google/sre-book/managing-incidents/) - The SRE book defines roles during an incident like ops lead, incident commander and communication lead.
 - [Jez Humble&apos;s DevOps insights](https://newrelic.com/blog/best-practices/devops-jez-humble) - For historic context one of the earlier talks by Jez Humble in the New Relic blog.
+- [Making Ops work more visible](https://github.com/readme/guides/ops-work-visible) - Interesting story from Netflix' DevOps journey from "You run it" to SRE and Platforms teams.
 - [Platform as a Product](https://teamtopologies.com/videos-slides/what-is-platform-as-a-product-clues-from-team-topologies) - Using Team Topologies (see above) to redefine platforms as valuable products (this could also belong to IT Operations).
 - [SRE at LinkedIn](https://engineering.linkedin.com/blog/2017/05/building-the-sre-culture-at-linkedin) - Good historic background on how the LinkedIn SRE team evolved very early.
 - [SRE implements DevOps](https://cloud.google.com/blog/products/gcp/sre-vs-devops-competing-standards-or-close-friends) - OG Seth Vargo and Liz Fong-Jones' legendary blog post and YouTube video series explaining SRE.